MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/financial-reporting-getting-started.md

 This article describes where to access Financial reporting and how to use the financial reporting capabilities.
 It also includes a description of the default financial reports that are provided.

 > [!NOTE]
-> Financial reporting is available thru an add-in.
-This will change the default availability of Financial reporting through Dynamics 365 Finance.
-For existing customers, Microsoft provides the new Financial reporting add-In into your Microsoft Dynamics Lifecycle services environment.
-There will be no impact on your environments or your organization’s ability to run financial reports if you are currently using the Financial reporting module.
+> Financial reporting is now available through an add-in.
+Therefore, the default availability of Financial reporting through Microsoft Dynamics 365 Finance has changed.
+If you're an existing customer, Microsoft provides the new Financial reporting add-in in your Microsoft Dynamics Lifecycle Services environment.
+If you're currently using the **Financial reporting** module, there's no impact on your environments or your organization's ability to run financial reports.

-## Installing the Financial reporting add-in
+## Install the Financial reporting add-in

-The Financial reporting add-in allows financial and business professionals to create, maintain, deploy, and view financial statements.
+The Financial reporting add-in lets financial and business professionals create, maintain, deploy, and view financial statements.
 Financial reporting includes dimension support.
 Therefore, account segments or dimensions are immediately available.
-No additional tools or configuration steps are required upon installation.
+No additional tools or configuration steps are required after installation.

- 1. In LCS, confirm the Power platform integration is configured and available.
-If not configured, follow these steps to configure (need external doc here).
+1. In Lifecycle Services, confirm that the Power Platform integration is configured and available.
+If it isn't configured, configure it by following the steps in [need external doc here](URL).
- 2. Click on Install a new add-in and search for Financial Reporting
+2. Select **Install a new add-in**, and search for **Financial reporting**.
- 3. Agree to terms of agreement and Install.
+3. Agree to the terms, and then select **Install**.

-## Uninstalling the Financial reporting Add-In
+## Uninstall the Financial reporting add-in

+> [!IMPORTANT]
-> [IMPORTANT:] Uninstalling the Financial reporting add in will remove resources that have been used for financial reporting.
-This action will permanently delete any previously created reports, report designs and configurations.
-Recovery is not supported.
+> If you uninstall the Financial reporting add-in, you remove resources that have been used for Financial reporting.
+This action permanently deletes any previously created reports, report designs, and configurations.
+Recovery isn't supported.

- 1. In LCS, find the Financial reporting add-in in environment add-ins under Power Platform Integration.
+1. In Lifecycle Services, find the Financial reporting add-in in the **Environment add-ins** section under **Power Platform Integration**.
- 2. Select Uninstall and Agree.
+2. Select **Uninstall** and then **Agree**.

 ## Accessing Financial reporting